Camping and Recreational Vehicle Regulations

-The RV Park is currently open until 1 October and has electrical and water hookups.
-After October 1 the RV Park can be used for camping, however there will be no electrical or water available.
+Typical RV Park and Camping season is April to 01 October.
+After 01 October both Tappen Springs and the RV Park can be used for dry camping at the discretion of the Installation Commander, however there will be no electrical or water available.
 No camping will be permitted once the first snowfall arrives until the 2019 season.
-Dates will be published on this website as soon as they are available.

 We ask that patrons be very cautious about properly disposing of trash, as well as watching children and pets closely, due to concerns during the summer months with bears on post.
 Camp Navajo, DEMA and the Arizona National Guard are not responsible for any damage or injury to our patrons during the time of their visit here on Camp Navajo.

 - Cash is no longer accepted, check or money order is the only acceptable form of payment.